mobilabsolutions/stash-sdk-android/README.md

 [![Build Status](https://travis-ci.com/mobilabsolutions/payment-sdk-android-open.svg?token=FD4eibz3gzcfCVXeJm9e&branch=master)](https://travis-ci.com/mobilabsolutions/payment-sdk-android-open)
-# Stash Android SDK
+# Stash!
+Android SDK

-This repository contains the Stash Android SDK client code and a demo application.
+This repository contains the Stash!
+Android SDK client code and a demo application.

 Many applications need to process payments for digital or physical goods.
 Implementing payment functionality can be very cumbersome though: there are many payment service providers that support or don't support various types of payment methods and payment method registration and usage flows.
-The Stash simplifies the integration of payments into our applications and abstracts away a lot of the internal complexity that different payment service providers' solutions have.
-With the Stash it does not matter which payment service provider one chooses to register payment methods with - the API is standardized and works across the board.
+The Stash! simplifies the integration of payments into our applications and abstracts away a lot of the internal complexity that different payment service providers' solutions have.
+With the Stash! it does not matter which payment service provider one chooses to register payment methods with - the API is standardized and works across the board.

 ### Additional Documentation

-To get familiar with the overall Stash project please visit [Common payment wiki](https://github.com/mobilabsolutions/payment-sdk-wiki-open/wiki)
+To get familiar with the overall Stash! project please visit [Common payment wiki](https://github.com/mobilabsolutions/payment-sdk-wiki-open/wiki)

-To learn more about the Android Stash architecture and flows please visit [Android SDK Wiki](https://github.com/mobilabsolutions/payment-sdk-android-open/wiki)
+To learn more about the Android Stash! architecture and flows please visit [Android SDK Wiki](https://github.com/mobilabsolutions/payment-sdk-android-open/wiki)

 ### Requirements